smathot/eeg_eyetracking_parser/readme.md

 ### Data format

 - EEG data should be in BrainVision format (`.vhdr`), recorded at 1000 Hz
-- Eye-tracking data should be EyeLink format (`.eeg`), recorded monocularly at 1000 Hz
+- Eye-tracking data should be EyeLink format (`.edf`), recorded monocularly at 1000 Hz

 ### File and folder structure

-Files should be organized following [BIDS.
+Files should be organized following [BIDS](https://bids-specification.readthedocs.io/).

 ```
 # Container folder for all data